chrismacdonaldw/kattis-grind/README.md

 ```
 ./rand_n.py
 ```
-You will be prompted for a lower bound (1.2 is the lowest, but it doesn't matter what you put here) You will be prompted for an upper bound (Upper bound max is 10) You will be prompted for n, how many questions you want to generate.
+You will be prompted for a lower bound (1.2 is the lowest, but it doesn't matter what you put here).

+You will be prompted for an upper bound (Upper bound max is 10).

+You will be prompted for n, how many questions you want to generate.

 Once the questions are selected, they are shuffled, randomly selected and added to a textfile called seen.txt.
 This is so that the same questions may not be selected a second time.
 If you want it generated again, simply erase it's line from the text file.

 ## License